 Mini Schnoodle Puppies for Sale

 Mini Schnoodles weigh from 6 to 10 pounds and stand 10 to 12 inches tall.
-They are very popular and can sometimes be difficult to find.
+They are very popular and can sometimes be challenging to find.
 The average lifespan of a Mini Schnoodle is 10 to 18 years.

 Also known as the “teddy bear dog,” a Schnoodles coat resembles the Poodle puppies, very wavy and soft.
 Mini Schnoodles are hypoallergenic and do not shed much, if at all.
 This makes them great pets for people with dog allergies.

-Mini schnoodles will likely need to be professionally groomed every 4 to 6 weeks.
+Mini Schnoodles will likely need to be professionally groomed every 4 to 6 weeks.
 Popular haircuts for Mini Schnoodles are the teddy bear cut, famous with their signature “mustache.”

-Mini Schnoodles can develop some of the same issues as their Schnauzer or Poodle parents, such as hip and elbow dysplasia and eye disease.
+Mini Schnoodles can develop the same issues as their Schnauzer or Poodle parents, such as hip and elbow dysplasia and eye disease.
 You can keep your puppy happy and healthy through diet and exercise.

 Explore all Available Puppy Breeds at Blue Sky Puppies